Skip to main content

 Palliative care is provided by your primary physician and a team of specialists that may include:

-Our social workers offer psychosocial and emotional support, and assistance with practical needs.
-They also facilitate discussions surrounding values, goals and preferences set by the patient and family over time.
+Our social workers offer psychosocial and emotional support, as well as assistance with practical needs.
+They also facilitate discussions surrounding values, goals and preferences you and your family set over time, as well as offer guidance for difficult treatment decisions.

 Our chaplains provide spiritual support to you and your family members.
 They can also provide you with spiritual services that respect and honor your cultural beliefs and rituals.

-For more information on Palliative Care at Kapiʻolani, please contact your primary care physician.
+For more information on Palliative Care at Kapiʻolani, please contact your primary care provider.

 Care at Pali Momi